 It really shouldn’t come as much of a surprise that longboards are, well, longer.
 Instead of being 36 inches long, like most skateboards, these may be as long as 59 inches.
 Longboards can be as short as 28 inches long, which is where the confusion starts.

-If the difference in length concerns you, just keep in mind that skateboards have a curved deck whereas longboards are flat.
+If the difference in length concerns you, just keep in mind that skateboards have a curved deck, whereas longboards are flat.
 If you notice a board that is flatter and shorter than usual, it is most likely a longboard that has been shortened.

 A longboard’s wheels often have a bigger contact patch than those of a skateboard, making them more grippy.
 Even though they move slower than small, hard wheels, they have better balance and speed stability.

 Skateboard wheels need to be more compact and durable.
-But for tricks, stronger and softer wheels are preferable since they reduce bounce.
+But stronger and softer wheels are preferable for tricks since they reduce bounce.
 Wheel sizes range from 52mm to 58mm, so pick one that fits your personal taste.
 Skaters who prefer to move from the street to the park need bigger wheels.

 Optimal hardness is between 85A and 84B (104A).
 Long-distance rides on hard wheels aren’t particularly comfortable, but that’s not why you’d use them.

 For a longboard, you’d want huge, squishy wheels; a good size is anywhere from 63mm to 80mm, but it all comes down to personal preference.
-Beginners should start with wheels with a softness between 75A and 85A, although this range is subject to change based on skater inclination and skating environment.
+Beginners should start with wheels with a softness between 75A and 85A, although this range is subject to change based on the skater’s inclination and skating environment.

 Trucks for longboards tend to be squarer in shape than those for skateboards.
 The greater pivot area provided by longboard trucks’ square design makes for a more stable ride.
-Skateboards are able to do tighter turns and more nimble maneuvers thanks to the trucks’ narrower pivot point.
+Skateboards are able to do tighter turns and more nimble maneuvers thanks to the trucks’ narrower pivot points.